-Other Key Features of Board Process Professional advices All directors have direct access to the Chief Legal Officer and the Company Secretary of the Company who are responsible for advising the Board on corporate governance and compliance issues.
+Other Key Features of Boar Other Key Features of Board Process Professional advices All directors have direct access to the Chief Legal Officer and the Company Secretary of the Company who are responsible for advising the Board on corporate governance and compliance issues.
 Written procedures are in place for directors to seek, at the Company's expense, independent professional advice in performing directors' duties.
 No request was made by any director for such advice during the year.
 Access to information All directors were provided with a tablet and a notebook to gain access to meeting materials of the Board and Board committees meetings through an electronic platform.
 Communication with senior management To enhance the communication between directors and senior management and have an understanding of management planning, directors are invited to attend Lenovo's GLT event and participate in small group discussions with relevant senior management.
 Indemnification and insurance As permitted by the Articles of Association, a director or a former director of the Company may be indemnified out of the Company's assets against any liability incurred by the director to a person other than the Company or an associated company of the Company that attaches to such director in his or her capacity as a director of the Company, to the extent permitted by law.
-Such permitted indemnity provision has been in force since the adoption of the new Articles of Association of the Company on July 2, 2014.
 The Company has arranged appropriate insurance to cover the liabilities of the directors arising from corporate activities.
 The insurance coverage is reviewed on an annual basis.